-- Prior to uterine surgery if there is abnormality suspected on prior ultrasound- - For suspected placenta accreta or percreta when ultrasound is indeterminate (Kilcoyne, 2017) - For further assessment of a scrotal or penile mass when ultrasound is inconclusive (Kirkham, 2012; Parker, 2015) - For investigation of a malfunctioning penile prosthesis

-Suspected urethral diverticula and other imaging is inconclusive (Dwarkasing, 2011) (MRI may be indicated without prior ultrasound in limited situations as suggested, -{such as when there is compelling evidence suggestive of urethral diverticulum (i.e. ostia on cystoscopy or tender cystic lesion on anterior vaginal wall overlying the urethra) or for surgical planning.)pelvic

-- For evaluation of adenomyosis when ultrasound is equivocal, especially in the case of suspected focal adenomyoma when it will help determine if surgery is indicated (Li, 2018) - For suspected pelvic congestion syndrome in women-patients with chronic pelvic pain when other imaging is non-diagnostic (Knuttinen, 2015) - For suspected patent urachus or other urachal abnormalities when ultrasound is non-nondiagnostic (Buddha, 2019; Villavicencio, 2016) - For evaluation of suspected pelvic floor weakness in women with functional disorders, such as urinary or fecal incontinence, obstructed defecation, and pelvic organ prolapse (Garcia del Sato, 2014) - MR defecography for suspected structural cause of defectory outlet obstruction to confirm diagnosis if other testing is equivocal (anorectal manometry and balloon expulsion testing) (Wald, 2014) - For evaluation of enlargement of organ abnormality seen on previous imaging to provide an alternative to an indeterminate or inconclusive ultrasound - For diffuse, unexplained lower extremity edema with negative or inconclusive ultrasound (Hoshino, 2016) - For May-Thurner syndrome (MRV preferred) - For further evaluation of an isolated right varicocele with additional signs and symptoms (e.g., jaundice, lymphadenopathy, night sweats or weight loss) that suggest malignancy or suspicious prior imaging findings (Gleason, 2019) - Surveillance MRI (include abdomen) every 2-3 years for patients with Hereditary Paraganglioma syndromes Type 1-5 (Benn, 2015) - In hematospermia in men over 40, if t∓ransrectal ultrasound is negative or inconclusive (Allen, 2017)
+- Uterine wall thickening - Prior to uterine surgery if there is abnormality suspected on prior ultrasound - For suspected placenta accreta or percreta when ultrasound is indeterminate44 (Kilcoyne, 2017) - For further assessment of a scrotal or penile mass when ultrasound is inconclusive^{45, 46} (Kirkham, 2012; Parker, 2015) - For investigation of a malfunctioning penile prosthesis - Suspected urethral diverticula and other imaging is inconclusive47 (Dwarkasing, 2011) (MRI may be indicated without prior ultrasound in limited situations as suggested, such as when there is compelling evidence suggestive of urethral diverticulum (i.e., ostia on cystoscopy or tender cystic lesion on anterior vaginal wall overlying the urethra) or for surgical planning.) - For suspected pelvic congestion syndrome in women with chronic pelvic pain when other imaging is non-diagnostic48 (Knuttinen, 2015) - For suspected patent urachus or other urachal abnormalities when ultrasound is nondiagnostic^{49,50} (Buddha, 2019; Villavicencio, 2016) - For evaluation of suspected pelvic floor weakness in women with functional disorders, such as urinary or fecal incontinence, obstructed defecation, and pelvic organ prolapse37 (Garcia del Sato, 2014) - MR defecography for suspected structural cause of defecatory outlet obstruction to confirm diagnosis if other testing is equivocal (anorectal manometry and balloon expulsion testing)51 (Wald, 2014) - For evaluation of enlargement of organ abnormality seen on previous imaging to provide an alternative to an indeterminate or inconclusive ultrasound - For diffuse, unexplained lower extremity edema with negative or inconclusive ultrasound - For May-Thurner syndrome (MRV preferred) - For further evaluation of an isolated right varicocele with additional signs and symptoms that suggest malignancy or suspicious prior imaging findings52 (Gleason, 2019) - Surveillance MRI (include abdomen) every 2-3 years for patients with Hereditary Paraganglioma syndromes Type 1-553 (Benn, 2015) - In hematospermia in men over 40, if transrectal ultrasound is negative or inconclusive54 (Allen, 2017)

-Pre-operative evaluation:
+Pre-operative evaluation

-• For diagnostic purposes prior to pelvic surgery or procedure-
+• For diagnostic purposes prior to pelvic surgery or procedure

-PFor post-operative/procedural evaluation:
+Post-operative/procedural evaluation

-- Follow-up of known or suspected post-operative complication involving the hips or the pelvis (Davis, 2016; Yanny, 2012) within six months- - A follow-up study to help evaluate a patient's progress after treatment, procedure, intervention, or surgery.
+- Follow-up of known or suspected post-operative complication involving the hips or the pelvis^{55, 56} (Davis, 2016; Yanny, 2012) within six months - A follow-up study to help evaluate a patient's progress after treatment, procedure, intervention, or surgery.
 Documentation requires a medical reason that clearly indicates why additional imaging is needed.